JLRipley314/scalar-field-kerr/README.md

 # Scalar field dynamics around a Kerr black hole

-A C++ (C++11 onwards) and Python code that solves the equations of motion for a real scalar field around a Kerr black hole.
+A C++ (version C++11 onwards) and code that solves the equations of motion for a real scalar field around a Kerr black hole.

-Runtime parameters are configured in the `config.py` file.
+Runtime parameters are configured in the `config.py` file (with some preprocessing done by `sim_params.py`).

 ## Libraries

+See `INSTALL.md` for more information on installing some of the below libraries.

 * [FFTW](http://fftw.org)
 	Fast Fourier transforms

 * [SHTns](https://nschaeff.bitbucket.io/shtns/)
-	Fast spherical harmonic transforms
+	Fast spherical harmonic transforms.

 * [OpenMP](https://www.openmp.org/)

 * [googletest](https://github.com/google/googletest)
-	only used to run unit tests under `Test/`
+	This is only used to run unit tests under `Test/`.

-I have successfully compiled the code with the GNU C++ compiler (g++).

 ## Visualization

 I've mostly used [paraview](https://www.paraview.org/) to visualize the data.
-Contact me for more details about how to, e.g. read in and visualize the 3d data
+Contact me for more details about how to, e.g. read in and visualize the 3d data.
+For the moment all data are saved as `.csv` files.

 ## Citation